AirTightSecurity/webinar-ictict424-210517/index.md

 The first part of the presented table requires the valuable assets of the orgnaisation are recorded.

-Undertaking a asset audit and creating a asset register is common place in most standards.
-I could be considered a corner stone of security as a device can not be secured if it is unknown to the organisation or the people whom are required to secure it.
+Undertaking an asset audit and creating an asset register is commonplace in most standards.
+It could be considered a corner stone of security as a device can not be secured if it is unknown to the organisation or the people who are tasked to secure it.

-This is coverd in the Information Security Manual (ISM) [ICT equipment and media register](https://www.cyber.gov.au/acsc/view-all-content/guidance/ict-equipment-and-media).
+This is covered in the Information Security Manual (ISM) [ICT equipment and media register](https://www.cyber.gov.au/acsc/view-all-content/guidance/ict-equipment-and-media).

 ### Part 2 Question 2a ###